-If you use the Navajo Lake approach, from the 12,100 foot tarn, continue up the valley in an east and very slightly north direction for 0.7 mile and ascend one of the same 300 foot gullies to the north ridge just south of the low saddle.
+If you use the Navajo Lake approach, from the 12,100-foot tarn, continue up the valley in an east, and very slightly north, direction for 0.7 miles and ascend one of the same 300-foot gullies to the north ridge just south of the low saddle.

 RED: Gladstone Peak North Ridge Route - Class 3

-July-August: This is the peak of climbing season in Colorado although it occurs at the same time as the monsoons.
-In a normal year, lightening storms occur regularly at around noon.
+July-August: This is the peak of the climbing season in Colorado although it occurs at the same time as the monsoons.
+In a normal year, lightning storms occur regularly at around noon.
 Do not attempt to climb the peak during a storm.
-Unfortunately this time also is the peak fire season and often thick smoke can fog many places in Colorado, obstructing views and making it hard to breathe.
+Unfortunately, this time also is the peak fire season and often thick smoke can fog many places in Colorado, obstructing views and making it hard to breathe.

 September: This is the other transition period for the mountains where summer transitions into fall/winter.
 At this time, the aspens change color and the first snows begin to fall.
 Cold temperatures begin to occur regularly again and by mid-October, snow becomes permanent.
 This is hands down, the best time to climb a Colorado Peak.
 The air becomes crisp and clear and the mountains are so colorful.
 Some of my best and most vivid memories in the mountains come from September in the Colorado Rockies.